udo-munk/z80pack/doc/README-cpm.txt

 can be converted back to a binary file under CP/M with the LOAD command.

-Copy the the both shell scripts cpmr.sh and cpmw.sh to ~/bin or /usr/local/bin.
+Copy the both shell scripts cpmr.sh and cpmw.sh to ~/bin or /usr/local/bin.
 Edit the line with:
 	diskdir=~/z80pack-x.y/cpmsim/disks
 to the path where you have extracted the z80pack distribution.